Utkarshvaish12/Real-Estate-Price-Prediction/README.md

 # Real-Estate-Price-Prediction

-Developed a predictive model to estimate property prices Solves the problem of setting competitive property prices Benefiting both sellers and buyers by providing accurate market value information
+Developed a predictive model to estimate property prices, Solves the problem of setting competitive property prices, Benefiting both sellers and buyers by providing accurate market value information

 About The Data Set:
 Shape: (318851,20)